 What if you really want to see the Panama Canal but time and/or money are a concern?
 Read on as I explain your options to experience this 48-mile man-made wonder.

 There are three ways to “do” a Panama Canal cruise.
 These are offered by a handful of mainstream and premium cruise lines.
 Princess does several throughout the year as does Norwegian.
-Also, for repositioning to Australia or a world cruise, you’ll find Carnival, Crystal, Cunard, Holland America and others heading out on a full transit.
+Also, for repositioning to Australia or a world cruise, you’ll find Carnival, Cunard, Holland America and others heading out on a full transit.

 Panama Canal cruises and options